ramonaspence/chefs-notebook/README.md

 ## Contributing ##

-If you're developer and want to contribute to this project, head over to [Contributing.md](https://github.com/ramonaspence/chefs-notebook/blob/main/CONTRIBUTING.md).
+If you're a developer and want to contribute to this project, head over to [Contributing.md](https://github.com/ramonaspence/chefs-notebook/blob/main/CONTRIBUTING.md) to learn how.

 <details>